What does “suna” mean in Japanese?

 - suna – 砂 (すな) : a noun meaning ‘sand’ in Japanese.

-The definition and meaning are very simple and clear.
+The definition and meaning are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji parts in detail, one by one.

 The kanji character of “suna” consists of the following two parts:

 When we meet new kanji characters, we should check their parts in detail to understand their meanings clearly and deeply.
 In many cases, kanji parts tell us a lot about the meanings of the characters they form.
 Actually, here, we could get the better understanding of “suna” through the detailed check above.
-Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “sand” in Japanese